Working With A “Great” Mortgage Lender

 You may not know the difference between a “good” mortgage lender and a “bad” mortgage lender until you’ve had the chance to work with both, but there can be some telling signs.

 Here are five things that great mortgage lenders do for their clients.Verify your new rate

 It is impossible for a mortgage lenders to provide an accurate mortgage quote without collection some information from you.
 Impossible.

 Therefore, you should expect a good lender to ask you about your credit rating, how long you expect to own the home, your plans for the home (e.g.; vacation, rental, primary residence), and the property type you expect to purchase (e.g.; condo, duplex, single family home, etc.).

 A great lender will then take your answers and use them to offer multiple mortgage options that make sense for your needs.

-What mortgage program should you choose?
+?
 A great lender can help.

 By contrast, a bad mortgage lender will provide you with the rock-bottom advertised rate to get you in the door, and give you the bad news that you don’t qualify for that particular fate later.
 Or, they’ll try to sell you the only loan program that they understand.

 A great lender will take the necessary time to explain what each of your loan options means.